 In a common law state, you and your spouse would separately own property that your property that had been in existence before your marriage as well as any property, including income from a job, that comes into being during the course of your marriage.
 Essentially, you take no property rights in the property of your spouse and vice versa.
 This is what I would call a “merit” based system of property ownership where you do not get “credit” for your spouse’s property and vice versa.

 On the other hand, a community property state (like Texas) is more egalitarian in terms of how property rights are divided between spouses.
 Here, you and your spouse own together as a joint entity all property that either of you acquired during the course of your marriage- including income from jobs that you work.
-All property that is owned by prior to your marriage belongs to the spouse who possessed it.
-Gifts and inheritances stand as exceptions to the general rule that all property that came into being during the course of your marriage is considered to be community property.
-A gift must clearly have been made to one spouse in particular in order to count as the separate property of that spouse.
+The spouse who owned property before marriage retains ownership.
+Gifts and inheritances are exceptions; they become separate property if clearly intended for one spouse.

 Community property as it pertains to Texas